tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 # Describing America

-The first speech delivered by the new leader of a nation is meant to set the tone for their term as commander in chief.
-For this activity, you will use NLTK and spaCy to analyze the inaugural addresses delivered by the presidents of the United States since 1789.
+The first speech delivered by the president of the United States is meant to set the tone for their term as commander in chief.
+For this activity, you will use NLTK and spaCy to analyze the inaugural addresses delivered by US presidents since 1789.

 You will use [the inaugural address corpus](https://www.nltk.org/book/ch02.html#inaugural-address-corpus) from the NLTK library to identify the most common adjectives used by US presidents, and how these adjectives describe America.